alephium/docs/docs/dapps/index.md

 Alephium offers a scalable, secure and decentralized platform for building decentralized applications (DApps).
-In this section, you can learn about [Ralph](/dapps/ralph/getting-started), the smart contract programming language for Alephium.
-The [Web3 SDK](/dapps/sdk/getting-started), which offers powerful tools to interact with the blockchain as well as developer friendly framework for compiling, testing and deploying smart contracts.
+In this section, you can learn about [Ralph](/dapps/ralph/getting-started), the smart contract programming language for Alephium, and the [Web3 SDK](/dapps/sdk/getting-started), which offers powerful tools to interact with the blockchain and a developer friendly framework for compiling, testing and deploying smart contracts.

 Here, you'll find information on high-level [concepts](/dapps/concepts/overview) and